-PSEA includes 1,199 local associations, representing teachers, education support professionals, health care professionals, higher education professionals, retired educators and students.
+PSEA includes more than 1,000 local associations, representing teachers, education support professionals, health care professionals, higher education professionals, retired educators and students.

-We represent teachers in 483 of Pennsylvania’s 501 school districts.
+We represent educators in 483 of Pennsylvania’s 501 school districts.

 We represent faculty at most of Pennsylvania’s community colleges, and teachers in many Intermediate Units, vocational-technical schools, and other public institutions.
 We also represent teachers in a few non-sectarian private schools, including Valley Forge Military Academy and the Milton Hershey School.